| Photos From Wyoming Tales and Trails This page: Devil's Tower National Monument, Aladdin. |

 About This Site |

+Devil's Tower Devils Tower, Mateo Tepee, 1887, photo by John Grabill.
 For information on John Grabill see Cattle II.
 Although, the Black Hills were reputedly the first area of Wyoming to be explored, it was also the last.
 Joseph and Francois Verendrye, French-Canadians, explored portions of Montana and Northeastern Wyoming as early as 1743.
 Because of Indian threats the Black Hills were not explored until much later than the rest of Wyoming.
 Early expeditions, however, included those of G. K. Warren in 1857, W. F. Raynold's expedition of 1859 and that of George A. Custer of 1874.
 This is not to say that no European explorers ventured into the area until then.
 As indicated on Fur Trapping, Sir St. George Gore's expedition of 1855 ended abruptly near present day Sundance.
-Valentine T. McGillycuddy, a surgeon and topographer assigned to General Custer's 1874 campaign in the Black Hills, reported the finding of the ruins of a cabin indicating the presence of trappers in the area from an earlier era.
-There were, however, no descriptions of the tower by white explorers until that of Henry Newton (1845-1877) of the U.S. Geological Expedition of 1875.
+Valentine T. McGillycuddy, a surgeon and topographer assigned to the 1875 Jenney-Newton Expedition in the Black Hills, reported the finding of the ruins of a cabin indicating the presence of trappers in the area from an earlier era.
+There were, however, no descriptions of the tower by white explorers until that of Henry Newton (1845-1877); of the U.S. Geological Expedition of 1875.
 The name "Devils Tower" was given to the tower by Col. Richard I Dodge, commander of the military escort for the expedition, who contended that the Indians referred to it as the "Bad God's Tower."
 The Reverend Peter Rosen, a Roman Catholic missionary to the Black Hills, indicated in his 1905 book, Ph-Ha-SA-Pa or the Black Hills of South Dakota, that the Native-Americans called the tower O-Kee_Hee-De-Paha; that the term Mateo Tepee was more properly given to the Bear Lodge district surrounding the tower.
 According to Father Rosen, the tower was the home of Okeebeede.
 Others believed that it was the home of Toon-kan, or Inyan, the stone god.
 Others believed that the stone god dwelt to the southwest in Inyan Kaya.
 The 1875 expedition, led by geologists Walter Proctor Jenny (1845-1921), after whom the Jenny Stockade near Newcastle is named, and Newton, confirmed the presence of gold in the Black Hills first reported by the 1874 Custer Expedition The Tower, a vertically-jointed volcanic intrusion (the center core of a volcano that cooled before reaching the surface), rises 1,200 feet above the Belle Fourche River.
 It was first climbed as a part a a Fourth of July celebration in 1893 by Willard Ripley and William Rogers.
 It was first proposed for protection in 1892 by Frances E. Warren who introduced a bill in the U.S. Senate to make it a National Park.
 In 1906, Wyoming congressman Frank W. Mondell of Newcastle introduced a bill in the House of Representatives to make it a national monument.
 On September 24, 1906, President T. Roosevelt made it the nation's first national monument.